DSC 3S Framework

 How do community-based human service nonprofits collect and use data effectively?
-The Data Storytelling Collective has developed the following framework, and a companion self-assessment, to help nonprofits identify their data storytelling strengths and growth areas.
-The framework’s nine focus areas are grouped into three domains: data strategy, data management, and data use.
+The Data Storytelling Collective has developed the 3S Framework, and a companion self-assessment, to help nonprofits identify their data storytelling strengths and growth areas.
+The 3S Framework’s nine focus areas are grouped into three domains: data strategy, data systems, and data stories.

 Icon of three people circling three hands on top of each other, labeled 'Culture'.